This post deals with the issue of acquiring permanent residency in Poland based on marriage to a Polish citizen.

 Point 1/(4) of Article 195 states that:

-I recently visited the Office for Foreigners in Gdańsk to see how soon my wife could apply for permanent residency.
-I assumed that the period of my wife’s temporary residency in Poland began on the day she received a stamp in her passport to confirm she’d submitted all the documents (March 10, 2020).
+I visited the Office for Foreigners in Gdańsk in early 2022 to see how soon my wife could apply for permanent residency.
+I assumed that the period of my wife’s temporary residency in Poland had begun on the day she received a stamp in her passport to confirm she’d submitted all the documents (March 10, 2020).
 However, the period of temporary residency begins on the date the permit is issued.

-A foreigner’s stay in Poland, which is the ground for granting him/her a permanent residence permit, is considered uninterrupted if none of the intervals throughout the two years he/she resided with a temporary residence permit was longer than six months, and all the intervals did not exceed a total of ten months.
+A foreigner’s stay in Poland, which is the ground for granting him/her a permanent residence permit, is considered uninterrupted if a single stay outside Poland was NOT longer than SIX MONTHS at a time, and ALL the intervals did NOT exceed a total of TEN MONTHS.

 However, there are some exceptions which can deem these intervals void: